A Guide to Sales Enablement

 Supercharge your sales team with effective methods and tools to help them sell.

-Sales Enablement is about creating the sales tools and marketing resources necessary to forge joined-up customer buying journeys.
-Some B2B practitioners qualify Sales Enablement tightly as the resourcing of marketing content, training and sales tools that equip sales people with the apparatus to perform the act of making a sale.
+Creating the sales tools and marketing resources necessary to forge joined-up customer buying journeys.
+Some B2B practitioners qualify Sales Enablement tightly as the resourcing of marketing content, training and sales tools that equip salespeople with the apparatus to perform the act of making a sale.
 We take a broader view.

 Sales Enablement practitioners play a key role in equipping sales teams to be more productive and effective.

-Sales Enablement can be viewed as an intervention into the mix of skills, processes, technology tools and data insights used by salespeople as they seek to convert prospects into customers.
-It requires a blend of skills that include basic marketing competencies like technical writing and storytelling, an appreciation of how salespeople think and work, what motivates them, sales technologies and enterprise systems architectures, process understanding and change management skills.
+Sales Enablement can be viewed as an intervention into the mix of skills, processes, technology tools and data insights used to convert prospects into customers.
+It requires a blend of skills that include basic marketing competencies like technical writing and storytelling, an appreciation of how salespeople think and work, what motivates them, sales technologies and enterprise systems, process understanding and change management skills.
 More than anything else, sales enablement practitioners need to be good at listening.
-Unless salespeople USE the content, resources and systems recommended to them, these investments become a cost burden.
+Unless sales teams make use of the content, resources and systems recommended to them, these investments become a cost burden.

 Common challenges that B2B salespeople face